Major League Wrestling: WWE lawsuit and new partnerships

-On January 11, 2022, MLW filed an anti-trust lawsuit against WWE, accusing them of interfering in television and streaming deals and poaching talent.
-Through the lawsuit, it was disclosed that a streaming deal with Fox Corporation-owned Tubi was terminated due to WWE allegedly threatening to pull their programming from the sibling Fox broadcast network.
-The suit also alleges that WWE pressured Vice TV to withdraw from negotiations with MLW.
-In February 2023, the lawsuit was dismissed due to a lack of "sufficient facts to plausibly allege a relevant antitrust product market" and that their "allegations are insufficient to plausibly allege a relevant product market."
-MLW was given 21 days to file an amendment to their lawsuit.
+On January 11, 2022, MLW filed an anti-trust lawsuit against WWE, accusing it of interfering in television and streaming deals and poaching talent.
+Through the lawsuit, it was disclosed that a streaming deal with Fox Corporation–owned Tubi was terminated due to WWE allegedly threatening to pull its programming from the sibling Fox broadcast network.
+The suit also alleged that WWE pressured Vice TV to withdraw from negotiations with MLW.
+In February 2023, the lawsuit was dismissed due to a lack of "sufficient facts to plausibly allege a relevant antitrust product market" and that its "allegations are insufficient to plausibly allege a relevant product market."
+MLW was given 21 days to file an amendment to its lawsuit.

 On July 5, 2022, MLW announced a new broadcast deal with Ayozat TV in the United Kingdom.
 Two days later, MLW announced an expanded agreement with beIN Sports USA to carry the promotion's programming on BeIN Sports Xtra, both through its FAST channel and across its over-the-air television station affiliates, on Friday nights.

 On October 11, 2022, MLW announced a partnership with streaming platform Pro Wrestling TV (PWTV), bringing the promotion's programming library to the service.
 The partnership began on November 3, with the premiere of the Battle Riot IV event.
 MLW Fusion would return for a new season the following week on November 10.

 On January 20, 2023, MLW announced a new broadcast deal with Reelz in the United States, with a new weekly flagship show titled MLW Underground Wrestling premiering on February 7.